sap-tutorials/Tutorials/tutorials/hana-data-access-authorizations/hana-data-access-authorizations.md

 ### Optional: Related Information
 [SAP HANA Development Information - Official Documentation](http://help.sap.com/hana_platform#section6)

-## Next Steps
-- Your first XS OData service with SAP HANA (coming soon)

-Take your first steps to authorize users to access native HANA applications with roles and privileges using the Web-based Development Workbench.

 *This tutorial is part of the SAP HANA and SAP HANA Cloud Platform tutorials set.*